You’ve Changed

 Travels With Casey

-A 2014 New York Times bestseller, Travels With Casey: My Journey Through Our Dog-Crazy Country, tells the story of my 32-state, 13,000-mile journey in an RV with a Labrador I worried didn't like me very much.
-On the way, I met a colorful cast of dogs and dog-obsessed humans.
-Casey and I hung out with wolf-dogs in Appalachia, searched for stray dogs in Missouri, spent a full day at a kooky dog park in Manhattan, got pulled over by a K9 cop in Missouri, and visited “Dog Whisperer” Cesar Millan in California.
-And then there were the pet psychics, dog-wielding hitchhikers, and two nosy women who took their neighbor to court for allegedly failing to pick up her dog’s poop.
+A 2014 New York Times bestseller, Travels With Casey: My Journey Through Our Dog-Crazy Country tells the story of Benoit’s 32-state, 13,000-mile journey in an RV with a Labrador he worried didn't like him very much.
+On the way, he meets a colorful cast of dogs and dog-obsessed humans.
+Casey and Benoit hang out with wolf-dogs in Appalachia, search for stray dogs in Missouri, spend a full day at a kooky dog park in Manhattan, get pulled over by a K9 cop in Missouri, and visit “Dog Whisperer” Cesar Millan in California.
+And then there are the pet psychics, dog-wielding hitchhikers, and two nosy women who took their neighbor to court for allegedly failing to pick up her dog’s poop.

 American Voyeur

-A collection of magazine writing from early in my career, American Voyeur: Dispatches From the Far Reaches of Modern Life takes readers inside some unexpected corners of this country.
-I visit a summer camp for pro-life teenagers, a San Francisco neighborhood where homeless teens have made a home, a New Hampshire town where two popular brothers committed suicide, a compound in the Ohio woods where Abercrombie & Fitch resigns (or used to reign) over the teen fashion world, a Boston social group for "lipstick lesbians," and other unusual communities and subcultures.
+A collection of magazine writing from early in Benoit’s career, American Voyeur: Dispatches From the Far Reaches of Modern Life takes readers inside some unexpected corners of American life.
+He visits a summer camp for pro-life teenagers, a San Francisco neighborhood where homeless teens have made a home, a New Hampshire town where two popular brothers committed suicide, a compound in the Ohio woods where Abercrombie & Fitch reigns (or used to) over the teen fashion world, a Boston social group for “lipstick lesbians,” and other unusual communities and subcultures.

-In its review of American Voyeur, The San Francisco Chronicle said the book "marries comprehensive reporting to perhaps the best chosen subject matter (the reviewer has) read in a long time, the kind of stories you clip and save over months before discovering they belong in a single author's folder."
-The Minneapolis Star-Tribune liked that I incorporated my "own experiences, bringing an honest, self-deprecating tone that avoids editorializing yet clarifies the stakes."
-Publishers Weekly added that the book "offers stirring and sensitive portraits of individuals—frequently adolescents—struggling to articulate desire and identity while bearing the weight of societal taboo and marginalization...
-(Benoit) combines sharp-eyed reportage, sensitive depiction, and happily, considering the sober subject matter, a wry wit."
+The San Francisco Chronicle wrote that the book “marries comprehensive reporting to perhaps the best chosen subject matter (the reviewer has) read in a long time, the kind of stories you clip and save over months before discovering they belong in a single author's folder.”
+Publishers Weekly added that American Voyeur “offers stirring and sensitive portraits of individuals—frequently adolescents—struggling to articulate desire and identity while bearing the weight of societal taboo and marginalization...
+(Benoit) combines sharp-eyed reportage, sensitive depiction, and happily, considering the sober subject matter, a wry wit.”